-- 1. Report to the parent check-in area;

-- 2. Complete a

-- reunification card;

-3. Be escorted by a staff member to his/her - 4.
-Sign the reunification card to ensure all students are accounted
+- 1. Report to the parent check-in area: - 2.
+Complete a reunification card; - 3.
+Be escorted by a staff member to his/her child; and - 4.
+Sign the reunification students are accounted

-Crisis Response Team
+Crisis

-Your district personnel are trained using the Traumatic Event Crisis Intervention Plan.
-TECIP is a schoolbased framework designed to meet the emotional and psychological needs of students and staff in the aftermath of a traumation
+Your district trained using the Traumatic Event Crisis Intervention Plan.
+TECIP is a schoolbased framework designed to meet the emotional and psychological needs of students and staff in the event.